ArnaoutLab/diversity/README.md

 Each `chunk_size` rows of the similarity matrix are processed as a separate job.
 Thanks to this parallelization, up to an N-fold speedup is possible
 (where N is the number of cores or nodes).

+## Inter-Set Similarity Matrix Calculations

+In addition to intra-set similarity matrices (i.e., a matrix in which $Z_(i,j)$ is the similarity between $X_i$ and $X_j$ for one set $X$ of species), `greylock` can also calculate inter-set similarity matrices (i.e., a matrix in which $Z_(i,j)$ is the similarity between $X_i$ and $Y_j$ for two distinct sets of species $X$ and $Y$).
+This is _not_ used to calculate effective numbers of species but is useful for identifying _specific_ commonalities between communities, or between a community and a specific set of species of interest.

+For example, in immunomics, specific antibodies or T-cell receptors which bind to a pathogen of interest may be identified through lab work.
+Then the question becomes, do we see evidence of antibodies or T-cell receptors in another individual's blood with similar binding capacities?
+Searching for genetic sequences that would produce the exact same peptides is likely to be fruitless and misleading.
+These sequences are produced via random processes over the course of an individual's life rather than being precisely encoded by germline DNA, so the chance of two individuals randomly generating the same sequence is low.
+Furthermore, different genetic sequences can encode for peptides with simiar shapes.
+Thus, the novel sequences need to be evaluated for similarity to the known sequences.
+For example, see [Braun et al. 2023](https://www.biorxiv.org/content/10.1101/2023.09.08.556703v1) for an example of applying this approach.

+While searching for known sequences in a novel sample would be typically a $O(n)$ operation (where $n$ is the number of known sequences sought) using hash tables, comparing $m$ novel sequences to the $n$ known sequences would be $O(n,m)$.
+This may be computationally challenging in terms of both compute time and storage.
+Fortunately, the same computational machinary that supports weighting frequences using a similarity matrix calculated on the fly to support diversity calculations can be re-used for this application.

 # Command-line usage
 The `greylock` package can also be used from the command line as a module (via `python -m`).
 To illustrate using `greylock` this way, we re-use again the example with counts_2b_1 and S_2b, now with counts_2b_1 also saved as a csv file (note again `index=False`):
 ```python